Alex4386/CIRNO/README.md

 Brief idea:
 Process the Image:
 Raw Pixel Data as matrices:
-implement reinforcement learning idea from [Google I/O 2018: Reinforcement Learning without a PhD.](https://www.youtube.com/watch?v=t1A3NTttvBA) ~~(well i can ask my professor, but this project is somehow embarrassing to show him)~~
+implement reinforcement learning idea from [Google I/O 2018: Reinforcement Learning without a PhD.](https://www.youtube.com/watch?v=t1A3NTttvBA) ~~(well i can ask my professor, but this project is somehow embarrassing to show him)~~ (No, I can just ask Chris about it LOLOLOLOLOL)

 Using Reinforcement Learning in FIFA 18 to perfect the art of free-kicks:
 [Youtube](https://www.youtube.com/watch?time_continue=1&v=MasxAN-xZIU)